How to Document Gaslighting in the Workplace: Templates and Tips

 Taking Care of Yourself in the Process

 Documenting a gaslighting dynamic at work is important, but it's also exhausting.
-You're doing double work — the job itself plus the meta-task of tracking what's being done to you.
+You're doing double work: the job itself plus tracking what's being done to you.

 That toll is real.
 Don't underestimate it.
-Talking to a therapist who understands workplace manipulation, connecting with trusted colleagues outside the specific dynamic, and having a clear plan for what you're working toward — a protected record, a potential HR conversation, an eventual exit — helps make the documentation feel purposeful rather than endless.
+A therapist who understands workplace manipulation, trusted colleagues outside the dynamic, and a clear plan (protected record, potential HR conversation, eventual exit) help the documentation feel purposeful rather than endless.

 You're building something.
 Use it.